L asked her dream question:“Why, when I dream of friends and relatives who have died, do they snub me?”

 Some people believe that dreams are a way to communicate with the deceased and it’s fair to say that many cultures consider this a way of receiving helpful messages from the other side.
 However, it’s important to emphasise that these types of communications are always received as enlightening in some way – the content is never unkind or hurtful- but instead provide valuable information for the dreamer to take positive action in some area of their life.
 People who have pleasant dreams of people that have passed away often wake up feeling as if something very special has just happened.
 For this reason, dreams where deceased loved ones appear in a way which hurts you are more likely reflecting a worry or issue you have about their passing.
 Some people don’t dream about their dead relatives or friends at all, and this can equally be painful.

 Bereavement is rarely straightforward and dream content during the grieving process can seem cruel, even years after the person has died.
-Dreams after a bereavement is a huge topic (ones which I cover in my tailored workshops and events) and so one I can only cover briefly here.
+Dreams after a bereavement is a huge topic and one I can only cover briefly here, but discuss more in my book (hopefully out 2021).
 But it is important to allow yourself time to understand your relationships with the people who have passed away, how you’re dealing with their death and consider how this may be having an impact in your waking life.
 Talking things through with a close friend or a professional can be a helpful way of understanding your loss.

 Interested in Mental Health?
 There are more insights at Helping You Sparkle™

 Please read the important information at the bottom of this page before leaving a comment or question.
 Thank you.